27 January 2021–01 April 2021

 Senior students will examine and consider a range of sources and perspectives to sharpen their historical and critical thinking skills.

-Students in Years 9 to VCE will learn to:
+Students in years nine to VCE will learn to:

 - conduct historical source analyses of John Batman’s deed and Ned Kelly’s Jerilderie letter